 Can I get college credit during my gap year?

-You can get college credit during your gap year from programs like Projects Abroad, Rustic Pathways, IVHQ, and Global Citizen Year that partner with colleges while you travel or volunteer.
+Yes, you can earn college credit during your gap year through programs like Projects Abroad, Rustic Pathways, IVHQ, and Global Citizen Year.
+These programs partner with accredited colleges to offer coursework alongside travel or volunteering.
+Credit acceptance depends on your program and home institution policies.

 Gap Year Citations & Research Sources